Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-A balance between time-based rewards, represented by the term $R V_{\mathrm{eff}}^{*}(t)$, and energy-based penalties, represented by $-Q \|\bm{a}_{\mathrm{propel}}^{*}(t)\|$, is essential for optimal performance.
-The ratio $R/Q$ sets this trade-off and thus determines both the temporal efficiency and the energetic cost of the self-propelled particle.
-When $R/Q$ is small, the propulsion penalty dominates; in the limit $R/Q \to 0$, the reward reduces to $r_t=-\|\bm{a}_{\mathrm{propel}}^{*}(t)\|$.
-When $R/Q$ is large, the reward for forward progress dominates; in the limit $R/Q \to \infty$, the reward reduces to $r_t=V_{\mathrm{eff}}^{*}(t)$.
+The reward function balances time-based rewards, represented by the term \(R V_{\mathrm{eff}}^{*}(t)\), and energy-based penalties, represented by \(-Q \|\bm{a}_{\mathrm{propel}}^{*}(t)\|\).
+The ratio \(R/Q\) sets this trade-off and therefore influences both the temporal efficiency and the energetic cost of the self-propelled particle.
+When \(R/Q\) is small, the propulsion penalty dominates; in the limit \(R/Q \to 0\), the reward reduces to \(r_t=-\|\bm{a}_{\mathrm{propel}}^{*}(t)\|\).
+When \(R/Q\) is large, the reward for forward progress dominates; in the limit \(R/Q \to \infty\), the reward reduces to \(r_t=V_{\mathrm{eff}}^{*}(t)\).
 This formulation reflects the classical compromise between energy expenditure and travel time in locomotion problems.
 The hydrodynamics of low-Reynolds-number swimmers naturally involves a balance between mechanical power input and translational speed \citep{Lauga2009RPP}, and similar energy--time trade-offs have been discussed for active particles operating under finite energy budgets \citep{Bechinger2016RMP}.
 Reinforcement-learning control frameworks likewise often use composite reward functions that encourage rapid yet energy-efficient motion, as demonstrated for numerical swimmers and flow-navigation tasks \citep{Reddy2016PNAS, Colabrese2017PRL, Verma2018PNAS}.
-In the present context, the ratio $R/Q$ plays an analogous role by determining whether the agent prioritises rapid progress or economical propulsion.
+In the present context, the ratio \(R/Q\) plays an analogous role by determining whether the agent prioritises rapid progress or economical propulsion.